Vitamin K

 • Avocados

-• Soybean oil and canola oil
+• Soybean and canola oils

 • Egg yolks